Archive for November, 2008

 - How to write email that people will actually (want to) read.

 The point of this article is to share tips on how to approach people via email in the most efficient way possible, along with some common pitfalls on why some emails do not work.

-email writing, email writing tips, writing emails, how to write email, email writing skills, how to write an email, effective email writing, writing an email, how to write effective emails, writing effective emails
+email writing, email writing tips, email writing skills, writing emails, how to write email, how to write an email, effective email writing, how to write effective emails, writing effective emails, writing an email

 Posted on 11.12.08 | 75 Comments

 Photo: Lucia Holm

 By Tina Su